pareyesv/streamlit-urbana/README.md

 ## Init

-To start, please create a virtualenvironment.
+To start, please create a virtual environment.
 The `Makefile` assumes the name of the virtualenv is `streamlit-urbana`.
 Then, activate the environment.

 Then, run: